Lumberscout/Documents/whitepaper.md

 **Implementation of Block-Chain-of-Custody (BCoC) Sustainable Forestry Standards**

-There are a variety of companies offering forest certifications.
+There are a variety of companies offering environmental certifications.
 The problem with these companies is that they have become for-profit bureaucracies that obliquely follow their mandate.
-Within the context of the Lumberscout DAO, holistic approaches to sustainability are possible.
+Within the context of Lumberscout governance, holistic approaches to sustainability are possible.
 Once industry consensus is reached, such certifications can be put into practice and monitored in realtime.